Better Earth adds software provider to its portfolio

 “Betterbin’s technology introduces much needed efficiency to the waste management process,” says Joseph Bild, CEO of Better Earth.
 “By giving purchasing managers the tools to select products that are compostable or recyclable based on local regulations, we are driving systemic change in sustainability practices across the food service industry.
 This acquisition aligns perfectly with Better Earth's mission to lead the way in social and environmental transparency.”

-Compostable packaging and food service items producer Better Earth says Betterbin can provide “consumers with clear instructions on how to dispose of packaging correctly.
-This expertise will support Better Earth's mission to help restaurants and food service operators make informed packaging choices that comply with state and local regulations.”
+Better Earth says Betterbin can provide consumers with clear instructions on how to dispose of packaging correctly.
+This expertise will support Better Earth's mission to help restaurants and food service operators make informed packaging choices that comply with state and local regulations.

-The Atlanta-based company says its acquisition of Betterbin “enhances Better Earth’s ability to offer a full spectrum of sustainable packaging solutions while integrating cutting-edge technology to optimize end-of-life recycling and composting practices.”
+The company says its acquisition of Betterbin enhances its ability to offer a full spectrum of sustainable packaging solutions while integrating "cutting-edge technology to optimize end-of-life recycling and composting practices.”